Yoast SEO glossary

 Words and phrases that are connected to your focus keyphrase.
 Google uses these related words to understand your text better and connect it to your other content on your site.
 If you have a strong coherence between all the content on your site, it’s more likely you’re a source of high-quality information for people and, therefore, a good search result.
-In Yoast SEO Premium, you can set related keyphrases for your post or page.
-You can also use the Semrush related keyphrase feature to come up with ideas for related keyphrases.
+In Yoast SEO Premium for WordPress, as well as Yoast SEO for Shopify you can set related keyphrases for your post or page.

 All URLs that do not contain a fully qualified domain name and path, but instead just the path or a portion of the path, calculated from the page at hand.